Promise of Graph Sparsification and Decomposition for Noise Reduction in QAOA: Analysis for Trapped-Ion Compilations: Preliminaries

-We next provide an overview of the \emph{union-of-stars} algorithm \cite{rajakumar_generating_2022} for generating cost Hamiltonians for Max-Cut on trapped-ion devices using global \hising operations and bit flips.
-Given graph $G = (V, E, c)$, recall that QAOA use gates of the form $\exp(-i \gamma C)$ corresponding \emph{cost Hamiltonian} or \emph{graph coupling} $C = \sum_{uv \in E} c(uv) \sigma^z_u \sigma^z_v$.
-One approach to \emph{compiling} these gates on trapped-ion hardware is to start from the empty Hamiltonian $C = 0$ and apply a sequence of \hising pulses and bit flip operations.
-Each \hising pulse is implemented using a global MS operation and a pulse of length $t$ adds all-to-all interaction terms $\sum_{u, v \in V} t \sigma_u^z \sigma_v^z$.The pulse may also be augmented with Pauli-$X$ "bitflips" to change the sign of $\sigma_v^z$ using $\sigma^x_v\sigma_v^z\sigma^x_v=-\sigma^z_v$.
-Using these "flips" on a set of vertices $S \subseteq V$ we obtain the general update rule for $C$:
+We next provide an overview of the \unionofstars\ algorithm \cite{rajakumar_generating_2022} for generating cost Hamiltonians $C$ for Max-Cut on trapped-ion devices using global \hising operations and bit flips.
+One approach to \emph{compiling} these cost Hamiltonians $C = \sum_{uv \in E} c_{uv} \sigma_u^z \sigma_v^z$ on trapped-ion hardware is to start from the empty Hamiltonian $C = 0$ and apply a sequence of \hising pulses and bit flip operations.
+Each \hising pulse is implemented using a global MS operation and a pulse of length or time $t_p > 0$ adds all-to-all interaction terms $\sum_{u, v \in V} t_p \sigma_u^z \sigma_v^z$.
+The pulse may also be augmented with Pauli-$X$ "bit flips" to change the sign of $\sigma_v^z$ using $\sigma^x_v\sigma_v^z\sigma^x_v=-\sigma^z_v$.
+Using these ``flips'' on a set of vertices $S \subseteq V$ we obtain the general update rule for $C$:

-where $\mathbf{1}_S(u)$ is indicator for whether $u \in S$ and equals $1$ if $u \in S$ and is $0$ otherwise, while the sign $\pm$ of the update is a choice that can be made experimentally by changing the sign of the frequency of the laser driving the transition, as described in \cite{rajakumar_generating_2022}.
+where $\mathbf{1}_S(u)$ is the indicator for whether $u \in S$ and equals $1$ if $u \in S$ and is $0$ otherwise, while the sign $\pm$ of the update is a choice that can be made experimentally by changing the sign of the frequency of the laser driving the transition, as described in \cite{rajakumar_generating_2022}.
 Formally, we define graph compilation as follows:

 \begin{definition}[Graph compilation] {\it A sequence of \hising pulses and bit flip operations that produces graph coupling (as described above) for a graph $G$ is called a graph compilation of $G$. $\nHising(G)$ is the minimum number of \hising pulses and $\nTotal(G)$ is the minimum number of total operations (\hising pulses and bit flips), in any graph compilation for $G$.} \end{definition}